 If you do use the Preferred’s $50 credit, your effective annual fee is only $45.
 But for us, we do our analysis based on the full $95 annual fee.

-For some travelers (like me), that answer is yes.
+For a few frequent travelers (like me), that answer is yes.
 For others (like Zuzu), that answer is no.

 Welcome Bonus Comparison

-Here’s where the Chase Sapphire Preferred currently has a big advantage:
+Here’s where the Chase Sapphire Reserve currently has a big advantage:

-Chase Sapphire Reserve: 60k points after spending $5k in 3 months
+Chase Sapphire Reserve: 100k points + $500 travel portal credit after spending $5k in 3 months

 Wonder how you can spend $5k on a new credit card in just 3 months?
 Download our free eBook with 14 pages of our best secrets!

-So right off the bat, the Preferred gives you at least an extra $350 in travel value just from the welcome bonus.
+So right off the bat, the Reserve gives you potentially $1,750 more in travel value just from the welcome bonus – if you can maximize the Points Boost feature.

 Real World Points Value